Alpine Authenticity Rooted in History

 - The first funicular railways in Switzerland were operated in the Saanenland: to make skiing easier, innovative citizens of the municipality introduced funicular railways (so-called 'funi') very early in the 20th century.
 These sleds-like vehicles with a cable pull system enabled tourists to travel up the mountains to go skiing.
-There are still two of them in front of the Berghotel Hornberg and the playground in Saanenmöser.
+There is still one of them in front of the playground in Saanenmöser.
 Saanen citizens subsequently also constructed this type of transportation system in Grisons (Davos), for example.

 - The longest chairlift in Switzerland was constructed in the Bäuert parish of Chalberhöni leading to the Wildenmannegg / Videmanette ski area.
 The system (to Pra Cluen/ Rouffisvorsaß) was designed by Küpfer of Steffisburg and had a total length of 2,215 m.
 The new four-seat chairlift was constructed in 2007 for CHF 9.6 million by Garaventa and was even longer than its predecessor.
 It presumably still holds the record with a length of 2,764 m and a capacity of 1,500 people per hour.

 - The first ski hut in Switzerland is also located in the municipality of Saanen in the Bäuert parish of Saanenmöser.
 The Ski Club of Berne acquired the plot of land in 1899, before constructing a ski hut on it in 1908.
 This was the first building to be constructed in Switzerland only for this purpose and requirements.